 - According to the law, the intention to sell municipal land must be published on the official board for 15 days.

-- After the expiry of the deadline, the sale may be approved by the council.
+- After the expiry of the period, the sale may be approved by the council.
 In order not to challenge the approval, the council must be duly convened and open to the public.

 - The mayor or deputy mayor may then sign the land purchase contract, which should include a clause stating that the intention to sell has been duly notified and approved by the council.